apache/mynewt-documentation/docs/setup/blink.md

 ## Making the LED blink again

-1. We will create a binary file
+1. We will first create a binary image file to upload into flash.
+It's easiest to be in the project (blink) directory.

+        $ /usr/local/bin/arm-none-eabi-objcopy -R .bss -R .shared -O binary ~/dev/larva/project/main/bin/blink/main.elf ~/dev/larva/project/main/bin/blink/main.bin
+        $ ls
+        main.bin		main.elf.lst		openocd
+        main.elf		main.elf.map		openocd-pkg.tar.gz

+2. We now have to build a new package.
+To do that you first have to copy
+3.
+        $